Lindsay-Needs-Sleep/svelte-dragdroplist/README.md

 [Basic REPL](https://svelte.dev/repl/6fb61b9868734493aec65eb53dc1a4bd?version=3.22.2)
 [REPL with every feature!](https://svelte.dev/repl/915db3b3ed704fddb7ddfb64bcbc2624?version=3.22.2)

-The simplest way to use the component is to pass it an array of unique strings.
+The simplest way to use the component is to pass it an array of strings.
 If you `bind:data`, the source array will be updated as the user rearranges its items.
 ```js
 <script>
     import DragDropList from "svelte-dragdroplist";